5T33Z0/Clover-Crate/README.md

-# Clover-Crate
+# CLOVER CRATE

-Clover and Clover Configurator explained
+> Clover and Clover Configurator explained

 This guide tries to cover Clover Bootloader and its options using Clover Configurator.
 The structure of this repo loosely follows the hierarchy of the `config.plist` and sections inside of Clover Configurator.